akhodakivskiy/VimFx/documentation/api.md

 - VimFx shuts down: When Firefox shuts down, when VimFx is disabled or when VimFx is updated.
-- When the config file is reloaded using the `zr` command.
+- When the config file is reloaded using the `gC` command.

 `data`: No data at all is passed.